xyqyear/scel2rime/README.md

 # scel2rime

-A library to onvert Sogou scel file to rime dictionary file.
+A library to convert Sogou scel file to rime dictionary file.

 ## Usage